behole/strallagee-2/README.md

 Edit the `buildPrompt()` function in `server.js` to adjust how Claude interprets different data levels.

 ### Add New Data Points
-1. Add form field to HTML
+1. Add question to the `questions` array in `public/index.html`
-2. Update data processing in JavaScript
+2. Assign to appropriate layer ('white' for core, 'purple' for advanced)
+3. Update wheel initialization to handle new node positioning
-3. Modify prompt building logic
+4. Modify prompt building logic in `server.js`

 ### Change AI Model
 Update the model in the API call: